Final College Football Playoff Projections, Pairings for Every Bowl Game

 There were only a couple of minor changes in this tier from last week, since the majority of these teams didn't play in conference championships.

-One of the noteworthy games was Virginia Tech taking care of business against Marshall to lock up its sixth win and secure a spot in a bowl game for the 26th consecutive season.
-It's not going to be a high-profile game, of course.
-And if the Hokies do play Cincinnati in the Military Bowl, they might get smashed by the Bearcats.
-But they succeeded in their mission of scheduling this last-ditched effort to play in a bowl.
+One of the noteworthy games came when Virginia Tech took care of business against Marshall to lock up its sixth win and secure a spot in a bowl game for the 26th consecutive season.
+It won't be a high-profile contest, of course.
+And if the Hokies do play Cincinnati in the Military Bowl, the Bearcats might smash them.
+But they succeeded in their mission of scheduling this last-ditch effort to play in a bowl.

-Elsewhere, Stanford beat California in a make-up game from two weeks ago and bumped the Golden Bears down to this tier to face the Mountain West Conference champ—a rite of passage for the sixth best / most marketable team out of the Pac-12.
-There's a reasonable case to be made that Arizona State (currently No. 7 in the P12 pecking order) should also move ahead of Cal, but the Sun Devils should draw a much better crowd in the Cheez-It Bowl in Phoenix.
+Elsewhere, Stanford beat California in a makeup game from two weeks ago and bumped the Golden Bears down to this tier to face the Mountain West Conference champ—a rite of passage for the sixth-best/most marketable team out of the Pac-12.
+There's a reasonable case to be made that Arizona State (No. 7 in the Pac-12 pecking order) should also move ahead of Cal, but the Sun Devils should draw a much better crowd in the Cheez-It Bowl in Phoenix.

 The only other noteworthy change here was a swap of Duke and Georgia Tech.
-We previously had Georgia Tech slated to face South Florida in the Gasparilla Bowl, but several readers astutely noted that those teams already faced each other back in September and probably wouldn't be matched up again unless it was the only option—and there are plenty of options for shuffling the lower-tier ACC teams and the American Athletic Conference teams.
+We previously had Georgia Tech slated to face South Florida in the Gasparilla Bowl, but several readers astutely noted that those teams already faced each other back in September and probably wouldn't be matched up again unless it was the only choice—and there are plenty of options for shuffling the lower-tier ACC teams and the American Athletic Conference teams.

 Georgia Tech vs. Temple should be a more entertaining game anyway.
 Ryquell Armstead vs. TaQuon Marshall could be a blast.